savannaemily6/savannaemily6/README.md

 ## Hi there 👋
+## I'm currently working on learning new coding languages, developing new projects, and exploring different tech concepts.
 <!--
 **savannaemily6/savannaemily6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.